akashroshan135/plutus/README.md

-# Plutus - An income and expense tracker app (WIP)
+# Plutus - An income and expense tracker app

 Plutus is an income and expense tracker application made for Android using Flutter.